Types of flowers

 Explore the fascinating variety of flower types from A to Z and let their splendour inspire you to create new ideas!

-Immerse yourself in the world of enchanting flowers whose names may still be unfamiliar to you.
+Immerse yourself in the world of enchanting flowers whose names you may not yet know.
 Our comprehensive flower encyclopaedia will give you an insight into the origins of various cut flowers, their individual symbolic meaning and valuable tips on appropriate care.

 Flower encyclopaedia: